evaristoc/fCC_R3/README.md

 # Fccr3

 The tentative name of this project is FreeCodeCamp (fCC) Community Resources Review.
-Although it borrows the name of fCC as source of inspiration and origin, this project is NOT currently in direct connection with the organization (www.freecodecamp.org).
+Although it borrows the name from fCC as source of inspiration and origin, this project is NOT currently in direct connection with the organization (www.freecodecamp.org).

 ## Description